 For 54 years, from 1864-1918, the house was owned by Peter Thompson Jr. and his wife Christine (Christina) Danielsdotter.
 Christine was born in Herrlunga, Västra Götaland County, Sweden on July 24, 1836 and came to America in 1854, locating at Carver at an early date.
 Peter Thompson Jr. was born in Järvsjö, Hälsingland, Sweden on Jan.
 27, 1839 and came to America with his parents in 1850, taking residence with them as pioneers in Carver in the fall of 1858.
 In 1859 Peter Thompson secured a 10-year charter to run a Minnesota River ferry boat near the Carver-San Francisco-Jordan borders, but it is not known how long he personally ran it.
 On Mar.18, 1860 Peter and Christine were married in Carver.
 For their wedding they took an overland trip to Monongalia County (later merged into Kandiyohi County) and took up a claim on Lake Elisabeth/Henderson Lake.
 They were in the area at the time of the start of the Dakota Uprising of 1862, but escaped the massacre, having started a journey back to Carver a few days before the Sioux attacked, killing their cattle and burning lumber they had cut for a house.
 Peter clerked in Carver, then managed a Carver store for several years, then spent a season without getting paid on the Minneapolis-St. Louis Railroad line between Carver and Mirriam Junction.
-Peter met steamboat captain George Houghton and worked for a vear as boat clerk on the Davidson line, earning \$125 month, while gaining experience with transport on the Minnesota and Mississippi Rivers.
+Peter met steamboat captain George Houghton and worked for a year as boat clerk on the Davidson line, earning \$125 month, while gaining experience with transport on the Minnesota and Mississippi Rivers.
+In 1866 and 1869 Thompson served as the Carver town treasurer, while in 1866 he was in a business partnership with Anton Knoblauch of Carver.
+In Aug.
+1869 Thompson and Knoblauch erected a large warehouse on Third Street East, near the Edward Goetze House at 117 East Third and nearly across the street from Knoblauch's House.
+In the fall of that year they planned on filling it with wheat.
 On Oct.
 5, 1871 Peter Thompson entered into the mercantile business in Worthington, Minnesota and the Thompsons moved there, though continued to own the Ash Street home for some 46 additional years, probably renting it out during that time.